Information for Authors

 Please note the relatively small page-size of Past and Present (max.
 6.75 x 4 inches) when considering possible illustrations for inclusion.

-15) Debates.
+16) Debates.
 The Journal encourages the publication of constructive Debates on controversial topics and on controversial points made in the course of articles which it has published.
-In every case where a Past and Present article is the subject of a Comment in a Debate, the author of the article critiqued is invited to submit a Reply.
+In every case where a P&Particle is the subject of a Comment in a Debate, the author of the article critiqued is invited to submit a Reply.

 (a) there is the option of 'Advance Access'.
 Advance Access allows for swift online publication in advance of the print issue.
-For more information, please visit this link.
+For more information, please go to http://past.oxfordjournals.org/papfaq.

-17) P&P’s Open Access policy : Authors are permitted to deposit the ‘post-print’ version of their articles in institutional and centrally organized repositories after an embargo period of 36 months.
-The ‘post-print’ version is the final draft author manuscript, as accepted for publication, including modifications based on referees’ suggestions but before it has undergone copy-editing and proof correction.
+18) P&P’s Open Access policy : Authors are permitted to deposit the ‘accepted article’ version of their articles in institutional and centrally organized repositories after an embargo period of 24 months.
+The ‘accepted’ version is the final draft author manuscript, as accepted for publication, including modifications based on referees’ suggestions but before it has undergone copy-editing and proof correction.
 Before you deposit your article, please refer to our more detailed guidelines at http://www.oxfordjournals.org/access_purchase/self-archiving_policypast.html.

 Please note: permission to reproduce copyright material, for print and online publication in perpetuity, must be cleared and if necessary paid for by the author; this includes applications and payments to DACS, ARS, and similar licensing agencies where appropriate.
 Evidence in writing that such permissions have been secured from the rights-holder must be made available to the editorial office.
 It is also the author's responsibility to include acknowledgements as stipulated by the particular institutions.
 Further information on permissions can be found at http://www.oxfordjournals.org/access_purchase/permissions_guidelines.html